 Cheese is that food you go to when nothing sounds good... or when everything sounds good.
 It's a perfect protein-packed-pick-you-up in the early afternoon and a great midnight snack to keep you from waking up hungry at 5 am (the worst).

-But if you call yourself a connoisseur, you might like to treat your blocks and wedges with a little more respect than that of a midnight snack.
-We could all use a little lesson from the folks who know what they’re talking about when it comes to storing cheese.
+But if you call yourself a connoisseur, you might like to treat your cheese with a little more respect than that of any old midnight snack.
+Turns out, we could all use a little lesson from the folks who know what they’re talking about when it comes to storing cheese.

 Fromagers agree that cheese should NOT be suffocated in plastic.
 The cheese will not only absorb the plastic flavor but also absorb the ammonia it naturally emits when stored air-tight.
 Since this flavor is probably not what you're going for, Ideal Wrap has you, and your cheese, covered.